Cairi-S/tom-poulson/README.md

 - White band at the bottom of mobile devices on Ensemble page.

 Solution: changing the chosen images from landscape images to portrait images.
-Changing position of contact button on this page between desktop and mobile devices.
+Changing position of contact link on this page between desktop and mobile devices.

 - Form submit button not taking you to validation page: